amchii/tg-signer/README_EN.md

 tg-signer schedule-messages --crontab '0 0 * * *' --next-times 10 -- -1001680975844 hello  # Send "hello" to '-1001680975844' at 00:00 daily for next 10 days
 tg-signer monitor run  # Configure and run personal/group/channel message monitoring tg-signer multi-run -a account_a -a account_b same_task  # Run 'account_a' and 'account_b' with 'same_task' config
+tg-signer webui --host 0.0.0.0 --port 8080  # Open the visual strategy editor in a browser
 ```

+### Web UI

+Run `tg-signer webui` to start the browser-based configuration interface.
+The page mirrors Telegram Web's flat green gradient style and lets you create or edit check-in strategies with live validation.
+The service listens on `127.0.0.1:8000` by default and can be customized with `--host` and `--port` parameters.

 ### Proxy Configuration (if needed)